 Laguna Torre, Patagonia, ArgentinaJuly 2018Dear Parents:Welcome to 8th Grade English and Honors English.
 It will be a pleasure and privilege to be your child's teacher this year.My expectations for student achievement are high, my interest in my subject equally high, and I promise to be an active advocate for each individual student.
 Please contact me at any time if there is a question, or any clarification or assistance needed.
 THIS is important: I do not use Zangle Parent Connect, but I DO send home grades and announcements each week through my own grading program.
 Often this includes information about upcoming projects, assignments, and long-term activities.
 For this to work, and for you to be kept informed, I need an active, accurate e-mail address for each family.
 The student can also supply an e-mail address to which grade reports and announcements will be sent each week.
 If you are not receiving grade reports each week, please make me aware of this so I can update a working e-mail address for you.
-Otherwise, please connect with me anytime through e-mail: email@example.com.
+Otherwise, please connect with me anytime through e-mail: firstname.lastname@example.org.
 I will respond either within the hour, by the end of the day, or early the next morning.
+Alternately, you can call the school office at 619-938-8600, and talk to a front office staff member, or leave a message, and I will get back to you.
 Course descriptions for English and Honors English are given below.
 Assignment calendars, project descriptions and many other other important papers will be uploaded to this website as the year progresses, and can be found under "Papers and Documents."
 They can be downloaded and printed.
 Thank you, and I hope I can meet with you this year.Wm Roemmich

 8th Grade English Course Descriptions 2019-2020